zeyongTsai/qrcodejs/README.md

  * @Description: new readme
  -->
 # About Project
-this project was forked from "https://github.com/davidshimjs/qrcodejs",because there are some bugs and PRs not resolved in that repository, the author davidshimjs seems like forgot that project.
+this project was forked from "https://github.com/davidshimjs/qrcodejs" , because there are some bugs and PRs not resolved in that repository, the author davidshimjs seems like forgot that project.
 ：D

 # QRCode.js